magentabusiness/magentabusiness.github.io/docs/trendz/guide/industrial-oee-score-monitoring.md

 ### Step 1: Analyze equipment downtime duration and compute Availability metric
 We have all required information from assembly line to compute how much time it was down and what was the reason.
 Every 30 seconds we receive energy consumption details from assembly line in the format `{powerUsageWh: 10, ts: 1675421880000}`.
-Also, each time when equipment is stopped operator select the reason and ThingsBoard receive an event about status change in the format `{status: "stopped", reason: "maintenance", ts: 1675421880000}`.
+Also, each time when equipment is stopped operator select the reason and IoT Hub receive an event about status change in the format `{status: "stopped", reason: "maintenance", ts: 1675421880000}`.

 To analyze how much time assembly line was operational or stopped we will use Trendz **state fields**.
 State field is a special type of field that can tell how much time equipment was in specific state based on simple boolean condition.
 So let's start: